 The National Verifier is a designated federal system of records.
-The system has undergone FISMA accreditation, completing the six-step Risk Management Framework (RMF) established by NIST.
+The system has undergone FISMA Assessment and Authorization, completing the six-step Risk Management Framework (RMF) established by NIST.

-FISMA accreditation for the National Verifier helps to ensure that the system is secured, that the proper NIST security and privacy controls are operating effectively, and that the system undergoes continuous monitoring.
+FISMA authorization for the National Verifier helps to ensure that the system is in compliance with federal requirements, that the proper NIST security and privacy controls are operating effectively, and that the system undergoes continuous monitoring.
 Any changes or modifications to the National Verifier will be assessed and the controls, processes and/or system security plan (SSP) will be updated accordingly.